pabloscrosati/PepAlign/readme.md

 See changelog.md for updates.

+Items in listed as "To Do" are essential features that are planned.
+Ideas may be implemented on a need basis.

 ## Umbrella Sampling Configurations
 Usage: `python umbAlign.py -f [peptide.gro] -s [slab.gro] -o [output.gro] -m [module, 1 or 2]`
 #### To Do